rjb7731/LegalAdminAutomation/README.md

 **CMSautomation & CMSautoV2**- showing the capabilities of using pyautogui to interact with CMS systems when the sql database is not accessible. - Saves considerable amount of time and removes human error with data entry, reads directly from an excel spreadsheet.

-**EmailAdder** - Simple tool to save emails into the CMS - free's up time to do other things and helps meets GDPR and data cleansing requirements.
+**EmailAdder** - Simple tool to save emails into the CMS - free's up time to do other things and helps meet GDPR and data cleansing requirements.
 _____________

 **Outlook Automation**